Gave her mother forty whacks

 - The Supernatural episode "Thin Lizzie" starts with an ax murder at a Lizzie Borden museum/inn in Fall River that initially looks like it could be committed by her ghost.
 As it turns out this is a hoax, and the ancient being known as Amara is responsible.

 - Her compact mirror shows up in Warehouse 13.
-It's an Artifact of Doom that forces whoever looks into it to murder their loved ones with an appears out of nowhere while also reciting a limerick of what Lizzie did.
+It's an Artifact of Doom that forces whoever looks into it to murder their loved ones with an axe that appears out of nowhere while also reciting a limerick of what Lizzie did.

 - Agnes de Mille's ballet Fall River Legend, which rewrites history by having Lizzie found guilty.